Abigor111/Abigor111/README.md

 # About Me

 Hi, I’m Igor Carvalheira, also known online as @Abigor111.
 I'm from Portugal, and my native language is Portuguese.
-Although I speak English, I apologize in advance for any mistakes.
+I also speak English, but not very well so I apologize in advance for any mistakes.
 # Interests

 I’m passionate about Data Science and Software Development.
 My favorite language is Python, which I use the most.
 I also have experience with HTML, CSS, JavaScript, Java, and PHP, though they are not my preferred languages.